Jaycode88/msp-2/README.md

 - As a new site user, I would like to feel challenged, so that I can improve my reaction time and hand-eye cooordination skills.
 - As a new site user, I would like to play a simple yet challenging game, so that I can De-stress or fill a gap in time.
 - As a new site user, I would like to feel engaged , so that I can forget whats on my mind and enjoy time out.
+- As a new site user, I would like to be able to navigate with ease, so that I can easily find what I am looking for.

 ### Returning Site Users